Search: Advanced search

 Medicaid applicants and recipients can be required to pursue potentially available income as a condition of receiving Medicaid, and also to apply for Medicare.
 (42 CFR 435.608; 18 NYCRR sec.
 360-2.3 (c)(1); Medical Assistance Resource Guide [MARG] pp. 488-489.)

-1. Must apply for "Potentially available income"
+1. Must apply for Social Security and other "Potentially available income"

 This means entitlement benefits like annuities, pensions, retirement and disability benefits, veterans benefits and unemployment compensation.
 It does NOT include cash support.
 (MARG p.
 561; 99 ADM-05)